skovaka/UNCALLED/README.md

 - `--post-time` buffer time to wait after the last read before running the post-script, in seconds (default: 60).
 Useful because MinKNOW's sequencing time is not always exact.

 Note exactly one of `--deplete` or `--enrich` must be specified

+###Altering Chunk Size

+The ReadUntil API recieves signal is "chunks", which by default are one second's worth of signal.
+This can be changed using the `--chunk-size` parameter.
+Note that `--max-chunks-proc` should also be changed to compensate for changes to chunks size. *If the chunk size is changed, you must start running UNCALLED before sequencing begins.* UNCALLED is unable change the chunk size mid-seqencing-run.
+In general reducing the chunk size should improve enrichment, although [previous work](http://dx.doi.org/10.1101/2020.02.03.926956) has found that the API becomes unreliable with chunks sizes less than 0.4 seconds.
+We have not thoroughly tested this feature, and recommend using the default 1 second chunk size for most cases.
+In the future this default size may be reduced.

 ## Output Format